 What is better?

 The reported results achieved with both techniques varied considerably.
 And so we compared these in our own practice.
 We operated ten cows while they were standing and we laid down and rolled over ten others.
 The follow-up treatment was similar to the extent that the animals were not given concentrate for a period of ten days after the procedure.
 The roughage differed from one farm to the other: the actual practice is simply not a research centre.
 The concentrate provided was then gradually increased up to a full ration.
 Roughly estimated, it takes three weeks for the abomasum to securely attach itself to the bottom of the belly.
 A few months after the procedure, seventeen of the original twenty cows were still present on the farms: three animals from the group that had been rolled had been disposed of due to complications that led one to suspect peritonitis.
-The remaining cows were doing well: they were producing an amount of milk that measured up to the other animals on the same farm.
-So rolling the animals went faster and easier, but the operation in the upright position gave a better result; rolling was faster and easier.
+The remaining cows were doing well: they were producing a normal amount of milk.
+So the operation in upright position gave a better result; rolling was faster and easier.

 But years later, our abomasum cows were not doing so well: half of the cows that had been treated were disposed of after just a short period.
 This became evident from the records of the mutual cattle insurance.
 What was the reason?

 The milk production on the farms had meanwhile increased enormously.
 The cows were no longer fed mainly grass, but rather lots of corn chaff and two to three times more concentrate.
 The number of abomasum relocations had increased tremendously.
-Not surprising, as there is a strong correlation between the dose of concentrate and an abomasum displacement: the higher the dose of concentrate, the higher the risk of a displaced abomasum.
-But why did these cows, that had been treated in the same way as always, develop so many more problems this time?
+Not surprising, as there is a strong correlation between the amount of concentrate consumed and an abomasum displacement: the greater the amount, the higher the risk of a displaced abomasum.
+But why did the cows, that had been treated in the same way as always, develop so many more problems this time?

-Following the procedure, the abomasum is attached to the bottom of the abdomen.
+Following both procedures, the abomasum is attached to the bottom of the abdomen.
 But it requires an estimated three weeks before the two are firmly grown together.
 Until that time, the development of a new gas bubble in the abomasum must be avoided.
-The suture thread can withstand the tractive force, but the wall of the abomasum will not: it will tear and then move back upward again.
+The suture thread can withstand the tractive force indeed, but the wall of the abomasum will not: it will tear and then move back upward again.
 Which is why the animal should not be fed concentrate during the initial days after the procedure.
-Subsequently, the concentrate dose must be increased very gradually.
-And that is where things went wrong, as became evident during a follow-up on the treated cows: they were given a considerable amount of concentrate shortly after the procedure.
+Subsequently, the amount of concentrate must be increased very gradually.
+And that is where things went wrong, as became evident during a follow-up on the treated cows: they were given a great amount of concentrate shortly after the procedure.
 Because many farmers have concerns that a cow that is not sufficiently fed at the start of the lactation period will lag behind in its milk production during the whole lactation period.